Quantifying repulsiveness of determinantal point processes: Parametric families of DPP kernels

 uniformly on all compact sets. \end{proposition}

-The Bessel-type family contains $C_B$ as a particular case and the Poisson kernel as a limiting case, when $\alpha\to 0$.
-Moreover, $\F(C)$ is compactly supported, see~\eqref{Fourier transform generalized jinc}.
-Figure~\ref{figure poisson alpha} shows the behavior of the pcf of $DPP(C)$ with respect to $\sigma$, while Figure~\ref{figure poisson sigma} illustrates the convergence result~\eqref{B convergence}.
-The plots in Figure~\ref{figure overview}~(b)-(d) show some realizations of this model when $\sigma=0$ and $\alpha=0.2,0.4,\alpha_{\max}$, respectively.
+The Bessel-type family contains $C_B$ as a particular case and the Poisson kernel as a limiting case, when $\alpha\to0$.
+Moreover, $\mathcal{F} (C)$ is compactly supported; see~(\ref {Fouriertransformgeneralizedjinc}).
+The plots in Figure~\ref{figureoverview}(b)--(d) show some realizations of this model when $\sigma=0$ and $\alpha=0.2, 0.4, \alpha_{\max}$, respectively.
+The supplementary material~\cite {bisciosupplementary} includes more simulations and shows the behavior of the p.c.f. for different values of the parameters.